RuchiDeo266/cache-proxy/README.md

   cache-proxy start  --port 4000 --origin "http://dummyjson.com/"
   ```
 - **Run Client**:
-  In other prompt if you don't want to visit the port where the server is running e.g. localhost:4000.
-Then, run the following command :
+ In another terminal, if you don't want to visit the port where the server is running (e.g., localhost:4000), run the following command:
   ```bash
   cd src
   node client.js --port 4000